NinaHK/NinaHK.github.io/_pages/about.md

 Traditional detailed version of my CV can be downloaded here:
 [CV](./assets/pdf){:target="\_blank"}.
 I will also do my best to post here news and updates often.

-Apart from my academic life, I enjoy spending time in nature, traveling, playing Harmonic & Kalimba, and learning new languages (e.g. It, Fr).
+If you are still reading, here’s more about me: Apart from my academic life, I enjoy spending time in nature, mountains, traveling, playing Harmonic & Kalimba.
+I love learning new languages as well (e.g. It, Fr).

 <!---Please go to [Projects](/Projects/){:target="\_blank"}, [CV](/CV/){:target="\_blank"}, to find out more about my work.--->